Unidata/thredds/docs/src/public/userguide/pages/thredds/TdsServices.md

       </tr>
     </tbody></table>
   </td>
   <td>cdmremote/ncstream data access service.
-This service is disabled by
+This service is enabled by
     default.
 It is automatically enabled when an appropriate FeatureCollection is used.
     <ul>